Projects (selection)

 (Co-PI / Collaborator)

-In close collaboration with the classicist Dr. Giouli Korobili this website was developed for the presentation of the scientific results of our projects on “Geoanatomy” and “Transients”.
+In close collaboration with the classicist Dr. Giouli Korobili, this website was developed for the presentation of the scientific results of our projects on “Geoanatomy” and “Transients”.

 Ptolemy’s constellations in Stellarium